maartenuni/toyD3D/README.md

 # toyD3D
-Just a few file to play with D3D11
+Just a few files to play with D3D11